- This event has passed.

 In the run-up to the Nehru Trophy Boat Race, the rowers – both men and women – train rigorously to move in harmony with each other to the tune of the boat song which is called Vanchippatu.
 In previous generations, devotional songs accompanied deities that were carried in the boats, while nowadays the names of the different boat races (see below) also reflect the religious and cultural elements of the event.

-What is the Nehru Trophy Boat Race
+What is the Nehru Trophy Boat Race?

 This is the most competitive of all of the boat races held in Kerala and one of its most popular tourist attractions.
 Huge crowds of both local and foreign tourists gather at the shores of Punnamada Lake near the city of Alappuzha.
 Villages from within the wider region compete against each other.
 It’s a great honour for your village boat to win the trophy that will be cherished for the rest of the year.

 The history of the Nehru Trophy Boat Race goes all the way back to a 1952 visit to Alappuzha by the late Pandit Jawaharlal Nehru, India’s first Prime Minister.
 An improvised race with snake boats was held to honour his visit and he was reportedly so impressed with the boats that he jumped into one, ignoring all security protocols.
 He later donated a trophy of a silver snake boat to show his gratitude to the people.
 Since then, the boat race has become a fixture on Kerala’s summer calendar.
-In 2019 it will be held on 10 august.

 How to get to the Nehru Trophy Boat Race